Don’t miss your chance to apply for the final round of the CBD Revitalisation Grant Program offering up to $100,000 in funding for eligible events.

 Supporting and developing new and existing coaches and officials.

-The Coaching and Officiating Grants Program is available to state sporting associations (SSAs) to develop and implement sustainable strategies and initiatives that support and develop new and existing coaches and officials.
-The project will be required to build capacity within the SSA.
-For example, a mentoring program or pathway development program.
+The Coaching and Officiating Grants Program provides financial support to assist state sporting associations (SSAs) to develop and implement sustainable strategies and initiatives that support and develop new and existing coaches and officials in WA.

 One-off financial aid payment for an event suppliers business.